debugg-ai/browse-to-test/README.md

 Browse-to-Test is a Python library that uses AI to convert browser automation data into test scripts for various testing frameworks (Playwright, Selenium, Cypress, etc.).
 It provides an intelligent, configurable, and extensible way to transform recorded browser interactions into maintainable test code.

+> **🆕 What's New:** Async processing support for high-performance automation, language-aware comment generation, and enhanced multi-language output with proper syntax for Python, JavaScript, TypeScript, C#, and Java.
+See [CHANGELOG.md](CHANGELOG.md) for details.

 ## 🌟 Features

 - **🤖 AI-Powered Conversion**: Uses OpenAI, Anthropic, or other AI providers to intelligently convert automation data
 - **🧠 Context-Aware Generation**: Leverages existing tests, documentation, and system knowledge for intelligent analysis
+- **⚡ Async Support**: Non-blocking asynchronous processing for high-performance automation
 - **🔌 Multi-Framework Support**: Generate tests for Playwright, Selenium, Cypress, and more
+- **🗣️ Multi-Language Output**: Support for Python, JavaScript, TypeScript, C#, and Java with proper syntax
 - **🏗️ Plugin Architecture**: Easily extensible with custom plugins for new frameworks/languages
 - **⚙️ Highly Configurable**: Comprehensive configuration system for fine-tuning output
 - **🔍 Smart Analysis**: AI-powered action analysis and optimization with system context
 - **📚 System Intelligence**: Analyzes existing tests, UI components, API endpoints, and documentation
 - **🎯 Pattern Recognition**: Identifies similar tests and reuses established patterns
 - **🔐 Sensitive Data Handling**: Automatic detection and secure handling of sensitive information
+- **💬 Language-Aware Comments**: Generates appropriate comment formats for each programming language
 - **📊 Validation & Preview**: Built-in validation and preview capabilities with context insights
 - **🚀 Easy to Use**: Simple API with sensible defaults and intelligent recommendations